feylinara/PronounBot/README.md

 * List the pronouns we know for a language.
 Use as `^pronouns list [language:<language>]`, for example `^pronouns list language:Dutch`
+* List what languages we know how many pronouns for.
+Use as `^pronouns languages`
 * Show a help screen.
   Use as `^pronouns help`